What Is Mixed Reality? Inside the Big Shift in Immersive Technology

 Mixed reality video calls

-Video calls are a great way to communicate with someone not in the room with you.
+Video calls are a great way to communicate with someone who is not in the same room as you.
 Well, with MR, they actually can be with you (kind of).
 Mixed reality video conferencing allows you can move the ‘screen’ around and interact in new ways.

 Source: Microsoft HoloLens